MSU Human Resources >> Ua >> News-feeds >> Open Enrollment HR Rep Toolkit

 HR Site Labs

-Employees have the ability to participate in an HR Site Lab to receive assistance with enrollment or ask questions about benefit options.
-We are offering a virtual option, along with two in-person options at different locations on campus.
+Employees can participate in an HR Site Lab to receive assistance with enrollment or ask questions about benefit options.
+We are offering virtual and in-person options.

 Learn More: Please visit the HR Site Labs webpage to learn more about how to participate in the HR site labs.